hotpocket/express-app/README.md

 ## Notes
 I used express-generator to generate a base template that is kept in the express-app folder.
 Within this folder, all of my logic is in cats.js in the routes folder, and the template is cats.jade in the views folder that is the entire UI.
+The script public/javascripts/script.js handles all events and calls the back end.